oschl-git/jecna-wa-certificates/answers/ADFo.md

     - **Modify attributes and see changes applied to your in real time.**
     - **Customize the look and feel of applications.**

-- The Universal Theme is a user interface for Application Express that enables developers to build modern web applications without requiring extensive knowledge of HTML, CSS, or JavaScript?
+- The Universal Theme is a user interface for Application Express that enables developers to build modern web applications without requiring extensive knowledge of HTML, CSS, or JavaScript.
+True or False?

     **True**

-- Shared components can only be added to one any page within your application?
+- Shared components can only be added to one any page within your application.
+True or False?

     **False**

-- Template options provide a declarative way for developers to apply different styles to components on an application page?
+- Template options provide a declarative way for developers to apply different styles to components on an application page.
+True or False?

 	- **True**